ngw4/int/README.md

-# InstanceRedux
+# INT
-InstanceRedux is a module designed to replace the need of instances in your code.
+INT is a module designed to replace the need of instances in your code.

 # Includes
 * Values